 As I began to talk, trust and feel my eyes slowly opened.
 Through my recovery process and my pain I discovered how the bully gained access to my life and to my world.
 I discovered how the bully perpetuated the lie.

 Through my recovery process and my pain I became aware of what was blocking the peace that I longed for in my life.
 I found that I needed to work through the pain to get beyond the pain.
 I had to do the work to gain the awareness, to move beyond the awareness to a place of acceptance.
 A place of acceptance where I could stop losing myself.

 With my awareness, I realized that I had to move beyond the pain through the pain before I could accept what had occurred to me — without blaming anyone.

 I found that I had to do the work to gain the acceptance before I could take the action to stop being bullied.
 I discovered that I had to do the work before I could break free of the denial systems that contained the lie.
 Through my recovery process and my pain, I began to realize that I had been living my life through vicarious demands.

-You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
+You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations, and eBooks are not to be considered OPEN SOURCE.
+Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
-Thank you.
 I look forward to hearing from you.
-Copyright 2007-2016.
+More Information: Copyright 2007 –2018.